Mazamazine/pathological/ReadMe.txt

 - Undo/Redo in editor
 - Add a "test level" button in editor
 - Clean-up in backups
-- Have a Python 3+ version

 # TOFIX
 - Unlock done level even if no highscore has been recorded
 - Key translations for all keyboard layouts

-Tested with Ubuntu 14.04 / Python 2.7.6

 * ----------------------------------------------------------------- *

 # Where are levels saved?
-All new levels goes into the Custom levelset
+All new levels go into the Custom levelset
 All edited levels - whatever levelset it is from - will be saved into the Custom set The custom sets are in the Pathological folder, in \user_circuits\